 The resident will perform, supervised by a faculty member, research project approved by the Research Committee of the Oral and Maxillofacial Surgery Program.
 After completing it the resident will make a written request for the presentation of the research project to the program faculty.
 This presentation will be oral and written in the format approved by the Research Committee of the School of Dentistry.
-In the oral presentation the resident must show that he/her has a broad and deep knowledge of the research details, its results and conclusions.
+In the oral presentation the resident must show that he/her has a broad and deep knowledge of the researched area, will present and defend all the research details, its results and conclusions.